Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/link-action.md

     * The summary and description from the original request will be populated into the Request Details Intelligent Capture form fields if selected in the capture flow.

 ### Linked requests
-As soon as the request is either linked to other existing requests or a new request is created from the request, a new collapsable section will appear on the request view.
+As soon as the request is either linked to other existing requests or a new request is created from the request, a new collapsible section will appear on the request view.
 * All linked requests will be added to this section.
 * Options to unlink or edit the relationship link (If Relationship Links have been configured and used) will be presented.
 * The request that is linked will also have a request section created when a link to it is added.